-We’re in an era when many online databases are publicly available.
-But the info that’s available could be totally inaccurate.
+While we’re in an era when so many online databases are basically at our fingertips, some of the info that’s available could be totally inaccurate.

-Unfortunately, incorrect background checks that confuse people of same or similar name are costing job applicants that all-important job offer.
+When it comes to background checks, accurate information on a person’s identity is especially crucial: Incorrectly run checks that confuse people with the same or similar names could be costing job applicants that all-important job offer.